Tal Lavin

-Tal Lavin (Formerly Talia Lavin; born 1989) is an American journalist.
+Tal Lavin (formerly Talia Lavin; born 1989) is an American journalist.
 He is the author of Culture Warlords: My Journey into the Dark Web of White Supremacy, published in 2020, and Wild Faith: How the Christian Right Is Taking Over America, published in 2024.

 Life

-Lavin grew up in Teaneck, New Jersey into a Jewish family and was raised Modern Orthodox.
+Lavin grew up in Teaneck, New Jersey in a Jewish family and was raised Modern Orthodox.
 He attended SAR High School and graduated from Harvard University in 2012 with a degree in comparative literature.
 He was a Fulbright scholar and spent a year in Ukraine from 2012 to 2013.
 In 2025 Lavin came out as a trans man.

 Career

 Lavin worked as a fact-checker at The New Yorker.
 In 2018, he was hired as researcher on far-right extremism by Media Matters for America.

 Until January 2019 Lavin wrote a weekly political column in HuffPost, and he also worked as a columnist for MSNBC Daily.
 His work appeared in the Washington Post as well.